 The APA has received reports from consumers who are surprised by charges for excess “wear and tear” levied by automakers when returning their leased vehicles.
 Estimates to fix “wear and tear” exceeded $5,000 in one case, with appraisals of $800 to $1,500 fairly commonplace.
 Consumers returning Chrysler and General Motors vehicles comprise a significant portion of complaints.
-Other brands reported to APA’s Toronto office include Mazda, BMW and Toyota.
+Other brands reported to the APA include BMW and Toyota.

 Consumers who have leased before report that the sort of “wear and tear” that was ignored previously now generates hefty repair estimates.
 Over-optimistic lease-end residuals have resulted in the automakers losing billions of dollars on lease returns -- losses they now trying to control with more stringent damage assessments.
 Car dealers often tended to assess “wear and tear” in a way that was favourable to the lessee because they wanted to retain repeat customers.
 In some cases, the lease-end inspection by the dealer has been replaced with a third party appraisal by a firm that answers only to the carmaker.
 The appraisals are sometimes undertaken after the consumer has returned a leased vehicle, and an invoice is sent by mail, sometimes weeks later.
 By then, the vehicle has been sold at auction, so the lessee does not have an opportunity to correct any deficiencies at the lowest reasonable cost.